 One of the most important lessons Abby learned while studying abroad or traveling: Humanity can often surprise you.
 Despite having a language or cultural difference, we are all human, and therefore, have a base for understanding.

 Office Hours: Mondays 1-2:30 p.m.; Tuesdays 9-11 a.m.; Wednesdays 2-4 p.m.; Thursdays 9:30 -11:30 a.m..

 Need an appointment outside her availability?
 Send her an email to request one.

-Meet with Abby to discuss year-long, semester and summer partnership and exchange program options in Cambodia, China, Hong Kong, India, Israel, Japan, Malaysia, Singapore, South Korea, Taiwan, Thailand, United Arab Emirates and Vietnam.
-Abby also works with all incoming exchange students in all regions (except for Europe) and the University of Mary.
+Meet with Abby to discuss year-long, semester and summer partnership and exchange program options in Cambodia, China, Ghana, Hong Kong, India, Israel, Japan, Malaysia, Morocco, Singapore, South Africa, South Korea, Taiwan, Tanzania, Thailand and Vietnam.
+Abby also works with incoming exchange students in Asia, Latin America, and Europe (excluding Ireland and United Kingdom).